luisadha/nene/README.md

 # nene (Nightly)
 ## Summary

-Not Echo, Not True is a static web-based also Bash script collection tool to run directly in the Terminal.
+Nene is both a static site and a set of Bash tools you can run straight from your terminal.

 <p align="center">
   <img src="./nene_chibi.png" alt="welcome">